grapa-dev/grapa/README.md

 3 raw characters: x
 ```

-If the token handler returns an $ERR object, the cooresponding rule option will fail and the next rule option will be evaluationed.
+If the token handler returns an $ERR object, the corresponding rule option will fail and the next rule option will be evaluated.
 The following is an example of causing the first rule option to fail.

 ```
 > r = rule $INT <op(a:$1){$ERR()}> $INT {op(a:$2){@a}} | $INT <> $INT {op(a:$2){@a}};